angela-gervino/BisonFit/Docs/Retrospective 1.md

 # Retrospective 1
 Problems and solutions:
 * Dev tasks:
-  * more well thought out
+  * dev tasks more well thought out
-  * for UI elements
+  * dev tasks for UI elements
   * create all dev tasks before coding
 * Start sooner
 * More in depth code reviews